Cherry is showing in selected theatres from February 26th, and premiere’s on Apple TV+ March 12th

 “The drill sergeants were just pretending to be drill sergeants.
 We were pretending to be soldiers.
 The Army was pretending to be the Army.” – Nico Walker (Cherry)

-How do you begin to describe an epic yet intimate film that contains multiple and urgent social issues?
-This was my first thought as the credits came to a close on Cherry.
-My initial response to go back for a second viewing just two hours after my first.
-Revisiting a movie in such close succession is rare for me as a critic.
-Still, Cherry demanded it, with my second viewing only generating even more questions as its urgent story further unfurled.
-Is Cherry a war drama?
+How do you begin to describe an epic yet, intimate film that contains multiple and urgent social issues?
+This was my first thought as the credits came to a close on Cherry – my initial response was to go back for a second viewing just two hours after my first.
+To revisit a movie in such close succession is rare for me as a critic; still, Cherry demanded it, my second viewing only generating even more questions.
+Here I found myself asking whether Cherry was a war drama?
 A complex love story?
 An addiction drama?
-Or an urgent dissection of post-traumatic stress disorder?
+Or an acute dissection of post-traumatic stress disorder?

-As I sat contemplating these questions, the haunting after-effects of the Russo Brothers movie still with me.
-I finally concluded that Cherry is, in fact, all four of the above.
-Its soul rooted in the interface between war, love, addiction, and trauma.
-The expertly crafted screenplay, both violent, loving, traumatic, and urgent, reflecting the turbulent decade post 9/11.
-A decade that would result in Trump’s election, rising nationalism, ISIS, and ever-growing social inequality.
+As I sat contemplating these questions, the haunting after-effects of the Russo Brothers movie were still with me before I finally concluded that Cherry is, in fact, all four of the above.
+Here, its soul is rooted in the interface between war, love, addiction, and trauma in an expertly crafted, violent, loving, traumatic, and urgent screenplay.
+Cherry reflects the turbulent decade post 9/11 – a decade that would result in Trump’s election, rising nationalism, ISIS, and ever-growing social inequality.
 Of course, Cherry is not the first film to reflect multiple social issues or the global dimensions behind them.
-So this only furthered my questioning of why Cherry carries such dramatic clout, its exploration of our post 9/11 world lingering long after the credits have rolled.
+So why does Cherry carries such dramatic clout?

-Based on Nico Walker’s 2018 novel of the same name.
-Walker’s semi-autobiographical work centres on a young man and his life in Cleveland, Ohio.
-A life that takes us from his college days to enlisting in the army and serving in Iraq before bringing us back to Cleveland; his post-army life, a whirlwind of PTSD and addiction, leading to several armed robberies followed by jail.
+Based on Nico Walker’s 2018 novel of the same name, the semi-autobiographical work centres on a young man and his life in Cleveland, Ohio.
+Here we are taken from his college days to his enlisting in the army before serving in Iraq and eventually returning to Cleveland.
+His post-army life, a whirlwind of PTSD and addiction, leading to several armed robberies followed by jail.

-Walker wrote his novel on a typewriter in prison before being released on parole in 2019.
-His life experience and recovery firmly placed in the fictional hands of a young man known only as ‘Cherry.’
-A man who in turn gave voice to so many ex-soldiers who found themselves forgotten, discarded, and incarcerated post Iraq.
-Their experiences of war burned into the mind, hogging every waking minute, hour and day; a bond held in common with the innocent civilians who found their lives shredded and entrapped by war.
-For many of these soldiers and civilians, the root out of the horrors that plagued them was found in drugs.
-Some prescribed and some illicit in nature, the brief freedom and escape they offered a route toward long-term addiction.
+Walker wrote his novel on a typewriter in prison before his release on parole in 2019, his own journey firmly placed into the fictional hands of a young man known only as ‘Cherry.’
+But Cherry’s journey is more than just a reflection of Walker; its the story of so many ex-soldiers who found themselves forgotten, discarded, and incarcerated post Iraq.
+Their experiences of war burned into their minds, hogging every waking minute, hour and day.
+For many of these ex-soldiers, the root out of the horrors that plagued them was found in drugs, some prescribed and some illicit.
+Here the brief freedom and escape the drugs offered was nothing but a route toward long-term addiction.

 Tom Holland stars in Cherry ©️Apple TV+ and AGBO Films (2021)

-Despite this, PTSD remained largely untreated and undiagnosed, with help and support held in a toxic veil of perceived weakness; the Armed Forces quick to enlist and slow to support those who gave their souls in service.
-However, less discussed is the interface between PTSD, poverty, social status and opportunity.
-And this brings me back to my question of why Cherry is so deeply affecting.
-Here, the Russo Brothers not only reflect the abject horror of war but lace this with much broader themes of place, purpose and belonging.
-Their movie bravely and boldly exploring the socio-economic reality for many returning from war.
-Realities that lead many to enlist while equally creating an insurmountable barrier to opportunity after leaving.
+Despite Government knowledge and understanding of this condition for decades, PTSD remained largely untreated and undiagnosed.
+The acceptance of the condition and its effects, too often held in a toxic veil of perceived weakness.
+Meanwhile, an Armed Forces quick to enlist were also slow to support those who gave their soul in service.
+However, the interface between PTSD, poverty, social status, and opportunity is less discussed, which brings me back to why Cherry is so profoundly affecting.
+Here, the Russo Brothers not only reflect the abject horror of war but lace this with much broader themes of place, purpose and belonging, in a film that bravely and boldly explores the socio-economic reality for many of those returning from war.

-As a love story, Cherry explores the devastation PTSD causes in relationships, with partners caught in the net of increasing anxiety, depression and addiction.
-While at the same time as a war movie, Cherry embodies similar ground to Kubrick’s masterpiece Full Metal Jacket; the futility of war placed centre stage alongside the toxic attitudes inherent in training.
-Meanwhile, as an addiction drama, Cherry understands the slippery slope of mental escape and the realities of a system that encourages drug use over human talking therapies.
-Each of these wrapped in the reality of a capitalist system that keeps people in their given financial place.
-Resulting in a stunning, intimate and exceptional drama that burns with ferocious energy and complexity.
+Cherry explores the devastation PTSD causes in relationships, with partners caught in the net of increasing anxiety, depression and addiction.
+While at the same time, Cherry treads similar ground to Kubrick’s masterpiece Full Metal Jacket.
+Here the futility of war is placed centre stage alongside the toxic attitudes inherent in training.
+Meanwhile, Cherry also understands the slippery slope of drug use over human talking therapies.
+But, Cherry finds its intimate and ferocious energy when each of these is wrapped in discussions on socio-economic status.

-Throughout the film, holding this complexity together is Tom Holland (Cherry) and Ciara Bravo (Emily).
-And to say this is Tom Holland’s strongest performance to date is an understatement of the commitment, emotion and anger he brings to the role.
-In a performance that is, without doubt, Oscar-worthy in every respect.
-Holland’s understated command of the screen is layered in fear, explosive emotion and a simmering sense of dread.
-This is a young actor truly coming into his own, bravely taking a role that stretches and expands his abilities; the Russo Brothers creating a safe space for him to flourish.
-And when Holland’s masterful performance is coupled with Ciara Bravo’s intense and exceptional portrayal of Emily (a character who received little attention in Walker’s novel), Cherry reaches heights other films can only aspire to reach.
-And that brings us to the directorial and creative strength sitting behind Cherry.
+Holding this complexity together is Tom Holland (Cherry) and Ciara Bravo (Emily), and to say this is Tom Holland’s strongest performance to date is an understatement.
+Holland’s understated command of the screen is layered with fear, explosive emotion and a simmering sense of dread.
+This is a young actor genuinely coming into his own, bravely taking a role that stretches and expands his abilities while the Russo Brothers create a safe space for him to flourish.
+But when Holland’s masterful performance is coupled with Ciara Bravo’s intense and exceptional portrayal of Emily (a character who received little attention in Walker’s novel), Cherry indeed finds its voice.

-Cherry is the first Russo Brother’s film since leaving the Avenger’s behind, and it could not be more different from the Marvel cinematic universe they helped to create.
-The big action set pieces of Endgame and Infinity War replaced by something far more personal, intimate and emotional.
-Their lives growing up in Cleveland finding a unique voice that speaks to their love of home.
-While at the same time dissecting and exploring the economic hardship that runs through the city.
-Here, the Russo Brothers almost seem to be reflecting the experience of people they have known and loved, creating a deeply personal movie in the process.
-Even the films cinematography feels one part love letter to the city and one part study of American decline.
+Cherry is the Russo Brother’s first film since leaving the Avenger’s behind, and it could not be more different to the Marvel cinematic universe they helped to create.
+Here the big action set pieces of Endgame and Infinity War are replaced by something far more personal, intimate and emotional.
+In many ways, Cherry also feels deeply personal as the brothers explore the economic hardship that runs through their home city.
+Here, the Russo Brothers reflect the experience of people they have known and loved and, in turn, create a deeply personal movie in the process.

 Explore a whole world of Film and TV here